Mathématique: Chapter 46

 “Okay, but when I see crystal-based tech, I think of one thing.”

-“Quantum computing,” Eli snapped.
-“But that doesn’t look like anything I’ve either seen or read about.
+“Quantum computing,” Eli shot back.
+“But that doesn’t look like anything I’ve seen or read about.
 Practical, crystal-based quantum computing is a long way away.
 Hence?
 Aliens.”

 “Do a lot of reading abou’ quantum computing, do you?”
 Rush asked.

 “Hey.
 You don’t know me, Scottish Guy.
 You don’t even know yourself.
-You spent fifteen minutes staring at the menu in the diner, clearly trying to remember what the hell you like to eat and coming up blank.”
+You spent fifteen minutes staring at a diner menu, trying to remember what the heck you like to eat, and coming up blank.”

 “Touché,” Rush replied, still studying the crystal array.
-“But even if these devices are quantum in nature, I certainly don’t think that the next logical step is that they’re extraterrestrial in origin.”
+“But even if these devices are quantum in nature, I certainly don’t think that the next logical step is t’presume extraterrestrial origins.”

 “Yeah yeah,” Eli said.
-“A guy can dream though, am I right?”
+“A kid can dream though, am I right?”

-“This is about the least sensible thing that’s ever happened to me,” Eli said, “but speaking of rational plans, and us having them—”
+Eli grinned.
+“This is about the least sensible thing that’s ever happened to me.
+But speaking of rational plans, and us having them—”

 “No one was speaking of that.
-You are to be as uninvolved in this as possible,” Rush said.
+You are t’be as uninvolved in this as possible,” Rush said.

 “Dude, you let me buy you boxed hair dye,” Eli said.
 “You’re standing in my bathroom with your shirt off.”